Bios4Biol/intronSeeker/paper/paper.md

 # Summary

 intronSeeker identifies potentially retained introns in *de novo* RNA-seq assembly in order to quantify and remove them.
-To use it you have to provide a set of contigs resulting of a *de novo* transcriptome assembly and a set of RNA-Seq reads.
+To use it you have to provide a set of contigs resulting of a de novo transcriptome assembly and a set of RNA-Seq reads.
 The reads will be aligned on the contigs, splices sites will be searched and tested to check if they correspond to valid intron retention events.
-It includes two types of RNA-seq data simulation strategies to validate the detection process and measure the false positive detection rate. intronSeeker provides a list of potential intron candidates, it filters them and outputs a clean reference without introns in Fasta format.
+The tool works by aligning user-provided reads to contigs from a de novo transcriptome assembly.
+Splice sites are then searched and tested to check if they correspond to valid intron retention events. intronSeeker provides a list of potential intron candidates, it filters them and outputs a clean reference without introns in Fasta format.

 # Introduction